Bacon Wrapped Smokies

 Notes

-Make Ahead: These smokies can be prepared through Step 4 up to 24 hours in advance.
+Make ahead of time.
+These smokies can be prepared through Step 4 up to 24 hours in advance.
 Simply cover and place in the refrigerator until ready to bake.
 Increase the bake time if needed to cook bacon through.

 Variations: